sifrr/sifrr/packages/browser/sifrr-storage/README.md

   name: 'SifrrStorage', // name of table (treat this as a variable name, i.e. no Spaces or special characters allowed)
   version: 1, // version number (integer / float / string), 1 is treated same as '1'
   desciption: 'Sifrr Storage', // description (text)
-  size: 5 * 1024 * 1024 // Max db size in bytes only for websql (integer)
+  size: 5 * 1024 * 1024, // Max db size in bytes only for websql (integer)
-};
+  ttl: 0 // Time to live/expire for data in table (in ms), 0 = forever, data will expire ttl ms after saving };
 storage = new Sifrr.Storage(options);
 ```